peej/for-split-keyboard/README.md

 # Bill of Materials (BOM)

 * 4 PCBs, 2 for components and 2 as switch plates.
-* 48/60 MX compatible switches.
+* 60 MX compatible switches.
-* 48/60 1n4148 diodes.
+* 60 1n4148 diodes.
-* 2 Pro Micro controllers with headers or DIP sockets.
+* 1 or 2 Pro Micro controllers with headers or DIP sockets.
-* 2 PJ320A 3.5mm TRRS jacks.
+* 2 PJ320A 3.5mm TRRS jacks for split configuration.
 * TRRS cable and micro USB cable.
 * 8 2M standoffs (12mm, depending on required height)
 * 16 2M screws
-* 48/60 MX compatible key caps.
+* 60 MX compatible key caps.
-* 4 LEDs (type depends on your switches and preference)
-* 4 220ohm resistors (or an appropriate size for the LEDs)

 ## Tools